Pfern/TtT-in-Portugal-2016/README.md

 **Purpose**
 The GTPB, in cooperation with the ELIXIR Train-The-Trainer subtask, will hold a Train the Trainer (TtT) event in connection with the BPBR16 Training course “Bioinformatics using Python for Biomedical Researchers“ on July 10th-15th 2016.

-The first day (Sunday, July 10th) will be entirely devoted to explore and discuss four main themes:
+The learning objectives of the first day (Sunday, July 10th) consist of exploring, discussing and understanding four main themes:

-* Review of learning principles and how they apply to training
+* Learning principles and how they apply to training
 * Training techniques that can be used to enhance learner engagement and participation
 * Session, course, and materials design
 * Assessment and feedback in training

 The following days (from Monday to friday) TtT participants will be able to act as training assistants, and will attend end-of-the-day recapitulation meetings where the effectiveness of the methods is assessed and discussed.
 They will be asked to prepare short reports as assignments.

-> ### Learning objectives
+> ### Learning outcomes
 > * Learners can tell which learning principles a good trainer should have in mind
 > * Learners can describe at least three training techniques drawing on learning principles
 > * Learners can design a training session and a course